-A jurisdiction's annual Compliance Audit must be completed within six (6) months after end of the jurisdiction's fiscal year (Compliance Audit Deadline).
-SBCTA staff shall monitor the scheduling and progress of the audits to ensure prompt communication by the Auditor after information submittals by jurisdiction, and timely completion of the final MSI audit report.
-If a jurisdiction is not able to meet the information submittal deadlines set by the Auditor or the Compliance Audit Deadline due to unforeseen circumstances beyond its control, the jurisdiction may submit a request to SBCTA's Executive Director no later than thirty days prior to the submittal deadline set by the Auditor or the Compliance Audit Deadline, whichever extension is required, and a two (2) month automatic extension will be granted.
-Any further requests for extensions of the Compliance Audit Deadline are subject to approval by the Board.
-The Board may approve further Compliance Audit Deadline extensions, if the Board finds: (1) the Compliance Audit was not completed timely for reasons outside of the jurisdiction's control, such as federal, state, and GASB reporting requirements, or catastrophic events; or (2) it is in the best interests of SBCTA to grant the extension.
-SBCTA staff shall be responsible for requesting extensions related to Auditor performance.
+- a.
+A jurisdiction's annual Compliance Audit must be completed by December 31st (Compliance Audit Deadline).
+SBCTA staff shall monitor the scheduling and progress of the audits to ensure prompt communication by the Auditor after information submittals by jurisdiction, and timely completion of the final MSI audit report. - b.
+If a jurisdiction is not able to meet the Compliance Audit Deadline, the jurisdiction may submit a letter requesting an extension and specifying the period of the requested extension for consideration by the General Policy Committee at their February meeting and the Board at their March meeting.
+Letters must be received timely for inclusion in the agenda.
+If a letter is not submitted and the Compliance Audit has not been completed, notification will be made to the Board at their March meeting that future allocations of Local Pass-Through Funds for the jurisdiction will be withheld until the Compliance Audit has been completed.
+Upon satisfactory completion of the Compliance Audit, any withheld allocations will be paid to the City including interest determined using the current LAIF rate.
+The Board may approve Compliance Audit Deadline extensions, if the Board finds: (1) the Compliance Audit was not completed timely for reasons outside of the jurisdiction's control, such as federal, state, and GASB reporting requirements, or catastrophic events; or (2) it is in the best interests of SBCTA to grant the extension. - c.
+SBCTA staff shall be responsible for requesting from the Board any extensions related to Auditor performance.